mysql/mysql-utilities/doc/man/mysqlserverclone.rst

 .. option:: --server=<source>

-   Connection information for source server in the form:
+   Connection information for the source server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --verbose, -v

    Control how much information is displayed.
+This option can be used multiple times to increase the amount of information.
 For example, -v = verbose, -vv = more verbose, -vvv = debug.

 .. option:: --version